tibbe/haskell-style-guide/haskell-style.md

 1. QuickCheck properties use a `prop_` prefix.
 2. FFI wrapper use a `c_` prefix.

-For readability reasons don't capitalize all letters when using an abbreviation.
+For readability reasons, don't capitalize all letters when using an abbreviation.
+For example, write `HttpServer` instead of `HTTPServer`.
 Exception: Two letter abbreviations, e.g. `IO`.

 5. Misc
 -------